 Once a clinician has passed the BCBA exam, they are certified by the Behavior Analyst Certification Board and featured on the BACB registry.
 To remain certified, they need to complete a cycle of continuing education every two years and their practice must adhere to the Professional and Ethical Compliance Code.

-Both of our directors are BCBAs (Dr Lucock is a BCBA-D) and appear on the UK Society for Behaviour Analysis's voluntary register.
-The register is searchable so consumers can verify the identity of clinicians, their qualifications, their DBS certificate, and their professional indemnity insurance.
+Both of our directors are BCBA-Ds and are also UKBA(Cert)s; this is a Certified UK Behaviour Analyst.
+We can both be found on the UK Society for Behaviour Analysis's voluntary register.
+The register is PSA accredited so consumers can verify the identity of clinicians, their qualifications, their DBS certificate, and their professional indemnity insurance.